oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store-collected-metrics.html.md

 [Load](https://collectd.org/wiki/index.php/Plugin:Load)

-  The number of runnable tasks in the run-queue, provided as a one, five, and fifteen minute average.
+  The average number of runnable tasks in the run-queue, for one, five, and fifteen minute average.

-[Virt](https://collectd.org/wiki/index.php/Plugin:virt) - Relevant only for oVirt hypervisors.
+[Virt](https://collectd.org/wiki/index.php/Plugin:virt) - Applies only to oVirt hypervisors.

   CPU, memory, disk, and network I/O statistics from virtual machines.